Using the Date to Encourage

 Update: I've started posting math dates at the beginning of every week on Instagram (always on Instagram) and Facebook (most weeks on FB), so if you'd like to use them, I hope you'll follow me on one of those platforms (if you aren't already).

 Another update: I've created Math Dates resources for you to use throughout the year - these have been published by individual months and as a year-long resource.

 As I was thinking about school today, I was thinking about one of our next topics: equivalent expressions.

 (CCSS.6.EE.A3: Apply the properties of operations to generate equivalent expressions.
 For example, apply the distributive property to the expression 3 (2 + x) to produce the equivalent expression 6 + 3x; apply the distributive property to the expression 24x + 18y to produce the equivalent expression 6 (4x + 3y); apply properties of operations to y + y + y to produce the equivalent expression 3y.)

 Last year, I worked this concept in through the use of my daily math warm-ups, which brought the idea back time and again, and the students did well with it.
 This year, even though we will spend more time with direct instruction, I was thinking about other ways to use equivalent expressions, and I thought of using them for partnering cards!
-We can use them many times throughout the year as quick, random reinforcement.

 You can download these for free, if you'd like.
 There are 6 pages, with 3 sets on each page, giving you 18 sets (36 students).
 The set is in the download twice - once with a background and once without.